by

 These definitions only define the expression of the wonderful emotion.
 They fail to consider the causes of joy, the circumstances in which it is expressed or its longevity.
 In these areas, the Bible presents a much more complex virtue than these definitions indicate.

-Recently, the state of Texas executed a woman for murder.
-Her execution was well publicized because several groups appealed to Governor George W. Bush to commute her sentence.
+Years ago, the state of Texas executed a woman for murder.
+Her execution was well publicized because several groups appealed to then-Governor George W. Bush to commute her sentence.
 An item the murderess mentioned while giving her testimony pertains to this subject.
-She stated that in her drug-induced state of mind while killing two people with a pick-ax, she experienced a sexual thrill each time she drove the pick-ax into the body of her victim.
+She stated that in her drug-induced state of mind while killing two people with a pick-ax, she experienced a sexual thrill each time she drove the pick-ax into her victim's body.
 She actually felt a pleasurable satisfaction in murder!

 This gruesomely establishes that the cause of joy—or perhaps any other emotion—must be an important consideration in understanding biblical joy.
-Our minds can become so perverted and twisted in its response to stimuli that what we feel or what another sees on the outside cannot be blindly trusted as the righteous response of a righteous cause.
-The cause may be the very reason the joy is neither enduring nor satisfying.
+Our mind can become so perverse and twisted in its response to stimuli that what we feel or what another sees on the outside cannot be blindly trusted as the righteous response of a righteous cause.
+The cause may be the very reason our joy is neither enduring nor satisfying.

-Thus, the Bible takes a dim view of mirth or laughter, showing much laughter as having its roots in scorn or folly.
-Many in this world find enjoyment in other people's discomfort, stupidity or even embarrassment, laughing uproariously at its exposure.
+Thus, the Bible takes a dim view of mirth or laughter, showing that excessive laughter often has its roots in scorn or folly.
+Many in this world find enjoyment in other people's discomfort, stupidity, or even embarrassment, laughing uproariously at its exposure.
 God admonishes in Proverbs 24:17-18:

 Do not rejoice when your enemy falls, and do not let your heart be glad when he stumbles; lest the LORD see it, and it displease Him, and He turn away His wrath from him.